pmercatoris/duck_vd/README.md

 # duck_vd

-A simple CLI tool to query local or remote data files (e.g., Parquet, CSV) with DuckDB and interactively view the results in VisiData.
+A simple CLI tool to query local or remote data files (e.g., Parquet, CSV, JSON) with **Apache DataFusion** and interactively view the results in VisiData.

 ## Features

-- **Query Anything:** Run SQL queries on local files or remote objects in cloud storage.
+- **Powerful Query Engine:** Uses Apache DataFusion to run SQL queries on local files or remote objects in cloud storage.
+- **Native Cloud Support:** Natively handles Google Cloud Storage (`gs://`) buckets with automatic `gcloud` authentication.
-- **Intelligent Caching:** Automatically caches query results to `~/.cache/duck_vd/`, so subsequent identical queries are instantaneous.
+- **Intelligent Caching:** Automatically caches query results to `~/.cache/duck_vd/`, so subsequent identical queries on the same data are instantaneous.
-- **Broad Support:** Natively handles local files, HTTPS URLs, and Google Cloud Storage (`gs://`) buckets.
+- **Flexible Data Sources:** Query single files or entire folders of data.
 - **Seamless Viewing:** Opens query results directly in VisiData, preserving data types by using the Parquet format.
-- **Glob Support:** Query multiple files at once using glob patterns (e.g., `gs://my-bucket/data/*.parquet`).

 ## Prerequisites